-During the day, Phoenix’s foot continued to reopen several times without warning.
-At times, it was dripping large blood droplets all over my clothes so it seemed like I was an extra from a horror film.
+Throughout the day, my dog's foot continued to reopen.
+At times, it was dripping large amounts of blood all over my clothes.

 - Disposable gloves